KaitlynYip/CompS461F-Group4/README.md

-The Mvtec Anomaly Detection dataset file are available here:
+The Mvtec Anomaly Detection dataset file are available here on the offical website:
 https://www.mvtec.com/research-teaching/datasets/mvtec-ad

 The pretrained model weights are available here: